Why Are My Blue Spruce Trees Turning Brown?

 Cooley Spruce Adelgid are pests of Blue Spruce.
 These insects have a rather complicated life cycle and need two hosts.

 The female lays eggs near dormant buds in spring.
-When young branches emerge from their buds, the larvae have already hatched by this time and start to feed on young needles.
-Next, the larva penetrates the young growth and gall begins to form.
+When young branches emerge from buds, the larvae have already hatched and start to feed on young needles.
+Next, the larva penetrates the young growth, and gall forms.

 Cooley Spruce Adelgid